67726e/git-flight-rules/README.md

 You can also name the file as just .keep , in which case the second line above would be ```touch mydir/.keep```

 <a name="credential-helper"></a>
-### I want to cache a username and password for a repository
+### Oh shit, I want to cache a username and password for a repository

 You might have a repository that requires authentication.
 In which case you can cache a username and password so you don't have to enter it on every push / pull.
 Credential helper can do this for you.